How To Find Your Skin Undertone And Compliment Your Jewelry To It

 Having said all of the above, do keep in mind that you do not always have to follow what is said about your undertone.
 Some colors might look good on you regardless of what your undertone is.

-Finding the right jewelry to best match your skin tone: does silver or gold compliment you the best?
+Finding the right jewelry to best match your skin tone

 As mentioned earlier, you will undoubtedly find that jewelry has a different effect on different people.
 While there are various reasons behind why that is, the predominant reason is your skin tone.
 Depending on whether you have a warmer or cooler undertone, certain gemstones and metals will look the best on you.
 Understanding which metals and stones to reach for and which to avoid makes life a lot easier when choosing what jewelry to wear and you will find that you are not constantly worrying about how it will look.